geerlingguy/raspberry-pi-dramble/README.md

 > Note that copying the image will only fill the microSD card as much as the original raspbian image.
 Once you boot a Pi with the card the first time, you can use the `raspi-config` utility on the Pi to expand the partition to fill up the card's remaining space.

+> See `setup/diet-raspbian` if you'd like a more minimal Raspbian installation.

 ### Preparing the Raspberry Pis

 TODO.